kkoch986/XSB-B--Tree-Library/qdbm/XSBCHANGELOG.md

 CHANGELOG
 =========

-## Preface

-These are changes that I have made to the xsb system as part of my work on indexing and B+ Trees. - Ken Koch

-## DI (Just In Time Indexing)
-Although this project is not completed, there is the implementation of a potentially useful instruction to catch the fallthrough of a SOB indexing instruction.

-Essentially, this can tell you where to place an index if you do not already have one in dynamically asserted code.

-### Installing

-To Install, perform the following modifications (line numbers according to most recent XSB build, unmodified ( [3.3.6, found here](http://xsb.sourceforge.net/downloads/XSB336.tar.gz)) )

-... todo ....

 ## B+ Tree Library

 Still a major work in progress, using this file to keep track of changes to XSB system files as i make them.